 Our team represents companies, their boards and management, and individuals in all aspects of FCA matters, including internal investigations, transactional due diligence, the implementation of remedial measures and compliance programs, and the defense of government investigations, enforcement actions, and criminal and civil proceedings.
-We have handled FCA matters in many different contexts, including allegations advanced in the life sciences industry, the health care industry, the defense and aerospace industry and the government contracting context.
-Such matters typically arise from investigations being pursued by United States Attorney’s Offices, the Offices of Inspector General and state attorney generals, and from audits by the General Services Administration (GSA), the Defense Contract Audit Agency and the Defense Contract Management Agency.
+We have handled FCA matters in many different contexts, in the life sciences industry, the health care industry, the defense and aerospace industry and the government contracting context.
+Such matters typically arise from investigations by United States Attorney’s Offices, the Offices of Inspector General and state attorneys general, often in response to a whistleblower report or lawsuit, and from audits by the General Services Administration (GSA), the Defense Contract Audit Agency and the Defense Contract Management Agency.

-Skadden has numerous former assistant United States attorneys, Department of Justice lawyers and regulatory counsel (e.g., formerly serving the Food & Drug Administration) in our Boston, Chicago, Los Angeles, New York and Washington, D.C. offices.
+Skadden has numerous former United States attorneys, assistant United States attorneys, Department of Justice lawyers and counsel in regulatory agencies such as the Food & Drug Administration, in our Boston, Chicago, Los Angeles, New York and Washington, D.C. offices.
 The powerful combination of former prosecutors, experienced civil litigators and regulatory counsel enables the firm to anticipate and respond to the many demands created by the joint investigations and proceedings routinely pursued in connection with FCA matters.
 Our attorneys handle such matters from the time that the allegations first arise through final resolution, whether the matter is concluded with a declination, an agreed upon settlement, or, if necessary, trial and appeal.